-Dilli ki Yogshala programme to be discontinued from Tuesday: Sisodia | Education
+Dilli Ki Yogshala programme to be discontinued from Tuesday: Sisodia | Education

 - India

-Delhi Deputy Chief Minister Manish Sisodia has said the ''Dilli Ki Yogshala'' scheme will be discontinued from Tuesday, in what could trigger a fresh confrontation between the AAP government and the LG.
+Delhi Deputy Chief Minister Manish Sisodia has said the ''Dilli Ki Yogshala'' scheme will be discontinued from Tuesday since no decision has been taken by Lieutenant Governor V K Saxena on its continuation, in what could trigger a fresh confrontation between the AAP government and the LG.

 Sources in the LG Secretariat said the LG's office has not received any file seeking permission for the extension of the programme beyond October 31 and hence, it is wrong to say that Saxena has not approved the extension due to which the scheme is being discontinued.